lumi-a/masters-thesis/thesis.typ

   items = b_plus + c_minus + b_minus + c_plus + trailing
   ```,
-  caption: [The ],
+  caption: [The same instance as in @hardcoded-best-fit.],
 )
-For larger $k$, the code for the hardcoded instance grows even larger (though does run into floating-point rounding issues), while the structured definition remains short and interpretable.
+For larger $k$, the code for the hardcoded instance grows even larger (though would run into floating-point rounding issues), while the structured definition remains short and interpretable.

 If we now tried to implement @algorithm-local-search-bin-packing by searching on the space of python-code instead of the space $ℝ^10$, we will have trouble defining the $Mutation$-function, which is meant to return a mutated variant of our current solution.
-If we just throw noise on the python-code (e.g. randomly change or swap characters) like we did for $ℝ^10$, most mutated programs would fail to compile.
+Defining $Mutation$ by throwing noise onto the python-code (e.g. randomly change or swap characters) like we did for $ℝ^10$, most mutated programs would fail to compile.
 One can try circumventing this by not interpreting python-code as a sequence of characters, but as a composition-tree of basic computational functions, an approach known as _Genetic Programming_ @genetic0 @genetic2 @genetic1.

 Instead of Genetic Programming, we will follow the approach of @romera2024mathematical[p:] called *FunSearch*.
 Instead of mutating python-code by randomly changing characters, this approach mutates python-code by querying a large language model (LLM).
 An example for such a query is shown in @example-prompt, and an example-response in @example-response.
 The advantage of this method is that we retain both interpretable structure, and python-code that compiles most of the time.
 Furthermore (though this was not done in the shown examples), the python-code can be generalised on some sets of parameters.
 For instance, the `get_items` functions could accept an integer-parameter that tells the function the maximum allowed size of the list.
 Our evaluation-function $Score$ then rejects lists exceeding that length, and we could mathematically analyse the asymptotic behaviour of the function after the fact.